Officials working to keep people safe this Memorial Day holiday

 Normally Memorial Day is a time in which people pay respects to those serving our country, but it also signifies a time of celebration.
 Officers want people to make sure they are continuing to follow the law even as parties and other festivities take place.

-“Our advice is, there are so many different ways to get where you’re going without having to drive, even if you think you’re okay and you’ve been drinking a little bit call an Uber, call a Lyft, call a family member to come to pick you up,” said Major Ivey.
+“Our advice is, there are so many different ways to get where you’re going without having to drive, even if you think you’re OK and you’ve been drinking a little bit, call an Uber, call a Lyft, call a family member to come to pick you up,” Ivey said.

-“There’s also a lot of gets together because people are getting together because of the holiday and sometimes tensions, it’s warm outside, people start drinking and we ask that when you see tensions get high just walk away, everybody go your separate ways and let’s have a safe holiday.”
+“There’s also a lot of get-togethers because people are getting together because of the holiday, and sometimes tensions, it’s warm outside, people start drinking and we ask that when you see tensions get high just walk away, everybody go your separate ways and let’s have a safe holiday,” Ivey said.